 3 Key Points of a Good Academic Presentation

 According to the Student Development and Study Skills report, academic presentations are delivered in the same form as any other presentations, but their purpose is different.
-Very often, academic presentations are considered to be oral examinations.
+Very often, academic presentations are considered to be oral examinations based on short presentation topics.
 Your performance will be assessed by your lecturers and, most commonly, they will be looking for:

 - the understanding the audience and a topic;